JohnBinford/AppleWood-Pointe/Collateral/Selections.md

      - You can then flip back and forth as you vote!
      - Leave this page open, and you can then vote for other items listed.
 - Right Click is my favorite computer secret!
 (John B.) </br>

+- Experimental link that does not require right link.
+(Does it for you!) </br>
+<a href="https://docs.google.com/forms/d/e/1FAIpQLSeZrxVePf6eSmdD0OcpvxHLYkyM7SoUSQPOdvDLnsxWQEvvdg/viewform" target = "_blank">Opens the voting page in a New Tab automagically</a>